lmc-eu/spirit-design-system/packages/web/src/scss/components/FileUploader/README.md

 ### Maximum Number of Files in Queue (JavaScript)

 Limit of the maximum number of uploaded files.
-The default value is 10, but any value can be set via the `data-spirit-file-queue-limit` attribute:
+The default value is `1`, but any value can be set via the `data-spirit-file-queue-limit` attribute:

+⚠️ When `data-spirit-file-queue-limit` > `1` the `multiple` attribute must be present on input.

 ```html
 <div class="FileUploader" data-spirit-toggle="fileUploader">